List of birds of Colombia: Blackbirds

 The icterids are a group of small to medium-sized, often colorful, passerine birds restricted to the New World and include the grackles, New World blackbirds, and New World orioles.
 Most species have black as the predominant plumage color, often enlivened by yellow, orange, or red.
-Forty-one species have been recorded in Colombia; this is the greatest number of icterids in any country.
+Forty-two species have been recorded in Colombia; this is the greatest number of icterids in any country.